 The “Bridge,” referred to by many, has quite an international following.
 The TV series The Bridge (Bron in Swedish) is a Scandinavian crime and drama television series created and written by a Swedish screenwriter.
 Riding on the tide of Nordic Noir and Swedish crime, the series was first aired in 2011 and quickly gained enormous popularity.
 Today, the series has acquired a large international cult following, and fans travel worldwide to check out the filming locations in Malmö and Copenhagen.

 Well, of course, you start at the Malmöhus Castle

 Malmöhus Slott, also known as Malmö Castle, is a suitable place to park and start your walk around the town.
 It is one of the city’s oldest, largest, and most significant buildings.
 In 1434, this citadel was constructed on the beach south of the town.
 This fortress did not take its current form until the mid-16th century.
 Malmö was Sweden’s most fortified city due to the castle and several other fortifications, but only Malmöhus Castle remains.

-Inside you will find the very well-done Malmö history museum and cultural complex.
+You will find the very well-done Malmö history museum and cultural complex inside.
 This has a wide range of museums & buildings exploring history, culture & seafaring.

 After you have completed your visit to the castle, you can walk outside through the expansive Slottsträdgården, Slottsparken, and Kungsparken area.
 Walk around the gardens and waterways as you move east towards the historic old town.
 Gamla kyrkogården, Malmö’s old cemetery, is southeast of this area.
 It is a beautiful and peaceful walk before hitting the town.